senselab-iitm/wisdom/scripts/scripts_readme.md

 #### Compressing Models
 These contains code that are used to compress the saved KERAS models (in `models/keras`) and convert them to TF-LITE MODEL (later saved in `models\tflite`).
 The main file is `tf_lite_convert.py` which uses TinyML optimization functions defined in file `tinyml_opt.py`, along with some utility functions defined in `tf_lite_convert_utils.py`.
-It also contains script in file `convert_tflite_to_cc.py` to convert all tflite models in a folder to C++ header files used by the sensing applications running in ESP32.
+It also contains file `convert_tflite_to_cc.py` to convert all tflite models in a folder to C++ header files used by the sensing applications running on ESP32.

 The details of what every function in a script does is described in the comments of that script file.